AgustinFDZ/AgustinFDZ/README.md

 - 📍 From Jujuy, Argentina
 - 💼 Looking for any job experience
 - 🌱 Currently diving deep into databases and AWS
+- 🏁 My goal is to master the MERN stack!

 ## Skills